C2DH/ranketwo/pages/define-dsc-skilltraining.en.md

 lang: en
 permalink: /define-dsc/skilltraining
 link: /define-dsc/skilltraining
-title: "PhD skill training, 30/31-10-2017: Exploring the origin and use of the term  "digital source criticism"
+title: "PhD skill training, 30/31-10-2017: Exploring the origin and use of the term  \"digital source criticism\""
 documents:
 - dsc-skill-training
 ---